All Episodes

 He admits here he's not a chief executive.

-So something like the oil spill comes up, or this bomb scare at Times Square and Pittsburgh.
+So something like the oil spill comes up or this bomb scare at Times Square and Pittsburgh.

-Notice how the regime and its media are just excited as they they can be that somebody in a surveillance video has a middle-aged white guy changing shirts, looking furtive in an alley.
+Notice how the regime and its media are just excited as they can be that somebody in a surveillance video has a middle-aged white guy changing shirts, looking furtive in an alley.

-You know what furtive means, and every media outlet's using it.
+And every media outlet's using it.

 Furtive means trying to hide what you're doing.